Superman: Last Son of Krypton

 Superman: Last Son of Krypton is a novel written by Elliot S. Maggin and based on the DC Comics character Superman.
 It was published in 1978.
 The novel was published as a tie-in to the release of Superman: The Movie, with an image of Christopher Reeve on the cover and (in its original edition) a section of photographs from the film.
-The novel is not, however, a novelization of the film, and in fact diverges from the film story.
+The novel is not, however, a novelization of the film, but rather a sequel, diverging from the film's story.

 Plot summary

 Last Son of Krypton is Elliot S. Maggin's first Superman novel.
 It tells the "life story" of Superman; from his birth on the planet Krypton, to his childhood in Smallville and his career as Superboy, to his arrival in Metropolis and his career as Superman.
 The main antagonist in this story is a mysterious alien ruler with ties to Superman's past.
 Superman and his greatest enemy, Lex Luthor, must join forces to retrieve a document written by Albert Einstein and stop the alien ruler.